sampsyo/cs6120/content/syllabus.md

 * *"Lesson" days:*
   Before class, watch the (required) video and, if you like, do the optional associated reading.
+  While or after watching the video, ask questions in the associated Zulip thread.
   The class will be a quiet hacking session and an opportunity to ask questions and work together with the rest of the class on [implementation tasks](#implementation-tasks).
   In-person attendance is optional.
   To participate virtually, hang out on Zulip and ask questions while you work.